kresusapp/kresus/CONTRIBUTING.md

 # How to contribute

-- Please note that not every feature can make it into Kresus, because new features add a lot of complexity and make it harder to maintain the code.
+- Please note that not every feature can make it into Kresus.
+New features add complexity and usually the maintenance burden is carried by the core team.
+  Also, Kresus tries to limit its scope to doing one thing well.
-- If you're thinking about a new feature, see if there's already an issue open about it, or open one otherwise.
+- If you're thinking about a new feature, see if there's already an issue open about it (but don't sweat it too much if you can't find one!), or open one otherwise.
 This will ensure that everybody is on track for the feature and willing to have it in Kresus.
 - One commit per feature.
 - Branch off the `master` branch.
-Rebase as often as possible.
+- Rebase when you're close to landing, to make sure there's no [merge skew](https://bors.tech/essay/2017/02/02/pitch/) risk.
+We don't do merge commits, because they break bisection and add a lot of noise in the commit history.
 - Test your code with `make check`.
 This also runs linting and a few consistency checks.
-- Ideally, your merge request should be mergeable without any merge commit, that is, it should be a fast-forward merge.
-For this to happen, your code needs to be always rebased onto `master`.
-Again, this is something nice to have that we expect from recurring contributors, but not a big deal if you don't do it otherwise.
+- For client changes, it is highly recommended to run extensive tests, and to note if there are tests known to fail.
+In particular, when touching a form, it's strongly advised to try to use invalid data, run it, close it, enter data and close it and re-open it, etc.
 - We'll look at your MR and might ask for a few changes.
-In this case, please create new commits.
+In this case, use your best judgement to consider wheter it's smarter to create new commits or to amend existing ones.
 When the final result looks good, we may ask you to squash the WIP commits into a single one, to maintain the invariant of "one feature, one commit".